Skip to content Skip to footer

 Dental anxiety is common.
-Some patients feel mild uneasiness before an appointment, while others delay care for years due to fear, past experiences, or concerns about pain or control.
-Modern dental practices address anxiety deliberately and systematically—before, during, and after treatment.
+Some patients feel mild uneasiness before an appointment, while others delay care for years due to fear, past experiences, or concerns about pain or loss of control.
+Modern dental practices address anxiety deliberately—before, during, and after treatment.

-This article explains how dental anxiety is typically managed, so patients can understand what to expect before scheduling.
+This article explains how dental anxiety is managed so you know what to expect and how care is adjusted to make treatment more manageable.

 Anxiety Is Addressed Before Treatment Begins